2008 Campeonato Brasileiro Série B

 On the other side of the table, CRB's poor record caused the club relegation on Round 33.
 Gama saw their hope comes to an end three weeks later.
-In the last round, on November 29, Criciúma and Marília could not scape as Fortaleza and América de Natal won their last matches and managed to stay out of the bottom four.
+In the last round, on November 29, Criciúma and Marília could not escape as Fortaleza and América de Natal won their last matches and managed to stay out of the bottom four.

 Vila Nova and former Brazilian international Túlio was the top scorer of the competition with 24 goals in the age of 39 years.